lambdaclass/entropy_blog/posts/aleo-programs-deployment.md

 And that is how you deploy an Aleo project.
 Easy right?
 That's the idea 😉.

 <!--
-## Checking your program was succesfully deployed
+## Checking your program was successfully deployed

 TODO
 -->